 Despite its stunning natural beauty and world-famous landmarks like the Giant’s Causeway, Northern Ireland has never been the easiest destination to sell.
-Hindered by its violent past, it’s travel marketing has had to work harder than most.
+Due to Northern Ireland’s turbulent past, its travel marketing has had to work harder than most.

 Thankfully, the end result is some spectacular campaigns.
 None more so than the stunning Doors of Thrones.

 In 2016, Storm Gertrude destroyed some of the trees that make up the iconic Dark Hedges, where the scenes on the Kingsroad were filmed for HBO’s smash hit, Game of Thrones.

 Quick to find hope in the midst of a disaster, the fallen trees were carved into ten doors, each one to represent an episode from Season 6 of the show.
 These doors were then shipped across the country to different locations.
 They now make up a new experience called The Journey of the Doors.

 It’s another example of turning a negative into a positive alongside combining real experiences with marketing mastery.

 Sticking with the Emerald Isle, 2018 saw Tourism Ireland unveil an industry-first campaign.
 If great marketing and advertising centres around talking the hearts of the audience, then it doesn’t come more literal than the Fill Your Heart With Ireland campaign.